salmer/CppDeveloperRoadmap/English/Grades/Overview.md

 ## Level Descriptions

-You can read these articles to get understanding about each level, and its common expectations:
+You can read these articles to gain understanding about each level and its common expectations:
 - :alien: [Pre-Junior C++](PreJunior.md)
 - :yum: [Junior C++](Junior.md)
 - :sunglasses: [Middle C++](Middle.md)